The Future of Apartment Living: 10 Top Trends & What to Expect

 #3 Co-Working Spaces

 Residents are seeking an additional area to work in their apartment complex besides their own apartment unit.
 Savvy apartment property owners are installing private offices, ergonomic meeting spaces, and co-working spaces.
-Of course, lobby Wi-Fi, charging centers, extra outlets, desks, and task lighting are crucial to the apartment community experience.
-With relaxed social distancing and masking guidelines, residents are beginning to seek connection and networking events with their neighbors again.
+Of course, lobby Wi-Fi, charging centres, extra outlets, desks, and task lighting are crucial to the apartment community experience.
+With social distancing and masking guidelines over, residents are beginning to seek connection and networking events with their neighbours again.

 #4 Self-Leasing Tools